WICG/service-worker-static-routing-api/resource-timing-api.md

 We add the following two timing information:

-*   workerRouterEvaluationStart
+*   [Currently Under discussion] workerRouterEvaluationStart
     *   A `DOMHighResTimeStamp`, initially 0
     *   Time to start matching a request with registered router rules
+    *   This field is currently under discussion, and will not be included in the initial spec change
+        *   We will revisit this field once the static routing is adopted widely to determine with more data
 *   workerCacheLookupStart
     *   A `DOMHighResTimeStamp`, initially 0
     *   Time to start looking up the cache storage if the source is "cache"

 In addition to the timestamp information, we also add the following two route source information:

-*   matchedRouterSource
+*   workerMatchedRouterSource
     *   A `RouterSource`, initially empty string
     *   The enum string of the matched source (the source of result of router evaluation)
         *   This shall match to "network", "cache", "fetch-event", or "race-network-and-fetch-handler".
 If no rule is matched, it shall be an empty string.
-*   finalRouterSource
+*   workerFinalRouterSource
     *   A `RouterSource`, initially empty string
     *   The enum string of the used source
         *   This shall match to "network", "cache", or "fetch-event"